 The island of Capri is only accesible by boat from Amalfi or Sorrento.
 From Amalfi, the high speed ferry (which takes 50 minutes to reach the island) costs $27 (24.50€) and departs at 9:50am or 5:55pm.
 From Sorrento, a high speed ferry that takes 20 minutes to arrive in Capri and rates start at $21.50 (19.50€) per person.
 There are approximately 35 departures daily.
 A slow ferry is also available at for $18.55 (16.90€) per person.
 It is recommended to arrive to the port at least one hour before the departure of the boat.
 To get to the historic center you can take the public bus service, the funicular, or the small train that connects Marina Grande to Capri in 5 min (departures are approximately every 15 min).

-Visiting the ancient village of Pompeii and Mount Vesuvius is a great option for spending a day in a place full of history.
+Visiting the ancient village of Pompeii and Mount Vesuvius is a great travel plan for spending a day in a place full of history.
 Something to take into account is the fact that there is an entrance fee (usually $16.50 / 15€) to Pompeii which is not usually included in private tours hired as a package and must be paid on location.
 Guides can be hired at the entrance to the historical site.
 While there are many tours that can be hired from agencies and online, if you prefer to visit the site on your own time and pace private and public options are available from Amalfi.
 A sedan for 3 passengers to take you there and pick you back for the return costs $473 (final price for the round trip), a van for 7 passengers costs $562 (final price for the round trip), or a bus for 18 passengers for $759 (final price for the round trip).
 Keep in mind that the ruins of Pompeii are located in the modern town of Pompei.
 The least expensive option from Amalfi is the private tourist bus.
 The bus fare is $13.20 (12€) each way or $24.16 (22€) for a round trip.
 The bus departs at 9:25am and 10:25am and returns to Amalfi at 3:15pm and 5:15pm.
 In Amalfi: the bus stop at the eastern end of Piazza Flavio Gioia, which is next to the docks in Amalfi.
 In Pompeii: 30 seconds to the main Porta Marina entrance of Pompeii.
 The bus stop is halfway between the train station and the entrance.

 From Sorrento, the direct train called "Circumvesuviana" departing from Sorrento's main train station and arriving at Pompei Scavi - Villa dei Misteri Station (which is 2 minutes walking from the ticket center and entrance to Pompeii).
 The Circumvesuviana train runs every 30 minutes or so between 7am and 11pm.
 The train ride takes just 30 minutes and the tickets cost $3.30 (3€) per person per way.